aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 ### Chat unlock

-Unlocking one match chat unlocks that specific match chat.
+Unlocking one match chat unlocks that specific match chat for both matched users.

+Only one successful chat unlock payment is needed per Match.

+The other matched user does not need to pay again.

-If one side unlocks chat, both sides can send text in that match.
+If one side unlocks chat, both sides can send text in that Match.

+Chat unlock does not expire in MVP.

 ### Payment audit